About this recipe

 Ingredient notes

-- Bananas: Use overripe bananas — the darker, the better.
-You can use frozen bananas.
+- Bananas: Use overripe bananas — the darker and softer, the better.
+You can use frozen bananas too (thaw completely and drain any excess liquid first).

-- Flour: I use all-purpose, but you can swap for whole-wheat for extra fiber.
+- Flour: I use all-purpose; swap for whole-wheat for extra fiber.
+Or use half and half.

-- Applesauce: Keeps the bread moist without eggs.
-You can also use mashed pear or yogurt.
+- Applesauce: You can also use mashed pear or plant-based yogurt.

 How to Make Easy Walnut Banana Bread